What is Integrative Therapy?

 • You worry excessively and expect the worst of most situations.

-• You’re experiencing relationship difficulties or a distressing breakup.
+• You’re struggling with relationship difficulties or a with navigating a distressing breakup.

 • You feel stuck in grief or need help navigating the grief of a recent loss.